Explore the Heritage and Discover the History of Faversham, Sittingbourne and the Isle of Sheppey

 Discover Swale’s treasure trove significant maritime and aviation history together with a trail of historic churches and buildings with links to Charles Dickens, Nelson, King Henry VIII and the Magna Carta.

 You can go 'Walking with History in Faversham', with regular guided walks provided by the Faversham Society at the Fleur de Lis Heritage Centre (Arts Council Accredited).
 On Sheppey, Blue Town Heritage Centre can arrange walks and a tour guide with advance notice.
 The volunteers at Rose Street Cottage, Minster Gatehouse Museum, The Guildhall Museum in Queenborough and Eastchurch Aviation Museum can also provide a wealth of history with events and some talks if pre-arranged.
-In Sittingbourne, volunteers at the Heritage Hub, Sittingbourne Heritage Museum, Milton Regis Court Hall Museum and the Old Forge Wartime House regularly open to bring the town's history to life.
+In Sittingbourne, volunteers at the Heritage Hub, Sittingbourne Heritage Museum, Milton Regis Court Hall Museum, and Old Forge Wartime House regularly open to bring the town's history to life.
 With the industrial past still living at Sittingbourne and Kemsley Light Railway and Bredgar and Wormshill Light Railway.

 You can also find out more about Britains Oldest Brewery at the Shepherd Neame Visitor Centre in Faversham.